fangzhouRWTH/LC_PROTO/README.md

 scripts/run_sim_dbg.sh
 ```

 By default, the debug script listens on `0.0.0.0:5678` and waits for a debugger client.

-Debug options:
+Options can be overridden as follows:

 ```bash
 DEBUG_PORT=5679 WAIT_FOR_CLIENT=0 scripts/run_sim_dbg.sh
 ```

-### Runtime Parameters
+## Runtime Parameters

 Python defaults are defined in `src/simworld/isaac_env/simulation.py`: